jb55/bresenham-line.c/README.md

     - `data` a void pointer to data, originally passed in on the original call
     - `int` the x pixel that's set
-    - `int` the y pixel that's set
+    - `int` the y pixel that's set if `setPixel` returns `BH_STOP_LINE`, it will stop the line drawing process.
+    Otherwise, it will continue.